A general correlation inequality for level sets of sums of independent random variables using the Bernoulli part with applications to the almost sure local limit theorem: INTRODUCTION

 The local limit theorem implies

 And so Then for some $n_\k<\infty$, $\P\{S_n=\k_n\}\wedge \P\{S_n=\k_n+1\}>0 $ if $n\ge n_\k$.
 Changing $X$ for $X'=S_{n_\k}$, we see that the new sequence $X'$ satisfies (\ref{nun1}).
 This was used in the course of the proof of the ASLLT in \cite{W3}.
-It is true in general, and has some degree of importance, at the light of assumption \eqref{nun1}. \end{remark}

-8 pt The second order theory of a probabilistic system is a key element of its study.
-Combined with criteria of almost everywhere convergence, it allows one in particular to prove almost sure convergence results.
+It is true in general, and has some degree of importance, at the light of assumption \eqref{nun1}.
+The second order theory of a probabilistic system is a key element of its study.
+Combined with criteria of almost everywhere convergence, it allows one to prove almost sure convergence results.
 This is the standard approach for treating these questions.
 In this case here, we study the correlations properties of the system of set's indicators